Case Study #1

 To: 'I'm leveraging this challenge to accelerate my reputation and career'

 The SITUATION: A high-performing Finance Director team were moved very much out of their comfort zone.
-They were tasked with delivering novel, unfamiliar change, with aggressive timelines, at pace.
+They were tasked with delivering novel, unfamiliar change, with aggressive timelines.

 This team had previously enjoyed a huge amount of 'position power'.
 They exercised power and authority granted to them by their roles in the organization: investment decisions and monitoring, resource allocation, assurance, quality control, process and data ownership, advising and holding others to account.